deis/deis/docs/installing_deis/aws.rst

 already filled out.
 The defaults will be applied for the other settings.
 The default values are defined in ``deis.template.json``.

-If updated with ``update-ec2-cluster.sh``, the InstanceType will only impact newly deployed instances (`#1758`_).
+If updated with ``update-aws-cluster.sh``, the InstanceType will only impact newly deployed instances (`#1758`_).

 NOTE: The smallest recommended instance size is ``large``.
 Having not enough CPU or RAM will result